tdepuyt/maritimechartservice-sample-viewer/README.md

 The Web Map is now using the Maritime Chart Service, and can be selected when you create your App in Web AppBuilder

-## New deployment option for Maritime Display Parameters:
+## New deployment options for Maritime Display Parameters:

 When you add the Maritime Display Parameters widget to your application you can now query against all available parameters and select all or just the ones you want to deploy.